 Plants are, in a way, air filters.
-They take in carbon dioxide from the atmosphere and turn it into sugar, a process that is aided by soil microbes.
+They take in carbon dioxide from the atmosphere and turn it into sugar and oxygen.
 The healthier the soil, the healthier the plant, and the better this process works.

 In addition, regenerative-agriculture practitioners reduce their input use.
 This typically means they also reduce the number of passes across a field in the tractor (and the amount of air pollutants).

 Nowhere in nature do you see only a single variety of plant growing.
-Mother Nature embraces diversity and so should we.
+Diversity is inherent in nature, so we seek to imitate that pattern.